Handling IP address change

 Network change to a different IP address type.
 (IPv4 to IPv6) or (IPv6 to IPv4)

-As you already know, IPv6 needs specific account configuration as described [wiki:ipv6 here].
-On the case of IP address type change, then additional steps are required from application.
+IPv6 needs specific account configuration — see IPv6 modes and defaults in the IPv6 and NAT64 guide for the mode reference.
+On the case of IP address type change, additional steps are required from the application:

 static void ip_change_to_ip6()